stain/s11.no/content/2023/phd/evaluating-fdo/index.md

 #### FDO approaches {#sec:fdo-approaches}

 FDO is an evolving concept.
-A set of FDO Demonstrators [[Wittenburg 2022]] highlight how current adapters are approaching implementations of FDO from different angles:
+A set of FDO Demonstrators [[Wittenburg 2022]] highlights how current adapters are approaching implementations of FDO from different angles:

   - Building on the Digital Object concept, using the simplified [[DONA 2018]] specification, which detail how to exchange JSON objects through a text-based protocol[^1] (usually TCP/IP over TLS).
 The main DOIP operations are retrieving, creating and updating digital objects.
-These are mostly realised using the reference implementation Cordra [[Tupelo 2022]].
+These are mostly realised using the reference implementation Cordra [[Tupelo-Schneck 2022]].
 FDO types are registered in the local Cordra instance, where they are specified using JSON Schema [[Wright 2022]] and PIDs are assigned using the Handle system.
 Several type registries have been established.

   - Following a Linked Data approach, but using the DOIP protocol, e.g. using JSON-LD and schema.org within DOIP in Materal Sciences archives [[Riccardi 2022]].

-  - Approaching the FDO principles from existing Linked Data practices on the Web, e.g. WorkflowHub use of RO-Crate and schema.org [[Soiland 2022]].
+  - Approaching the FDO principles from existing Linked Data practices on the Web, e.g. WorkflowHub use of RO-Crate and schema.org [[Soiland-Reyes 2022a]].

-From this it becomes apparent that there is a potentially large overlap between the goals and approaches of FAIR Digital Objects and Linked Data, which we will cover .
+From this it becomes apparent that there is a potentially large overlap between the goals and approaches of FAIR Digital Objects and Linked Data, which we will cover in a subsequent [section](#sec:ld).

 #### Next steps for FDO {#sec:next-step-fdo}

 The [FAIR Digital Object Forum](https://fairdo.org/) working groups have prepared detailed requirement documents [[FDO 2022]] setting out the path for realising FDOs, named *FDO Recommendations*.
 As of 2023-06-17, most of these documents are open for public review, while some are still in draft stages for internal review.
-As these documents clarify the future aims and focus of FAIR Digital Objects [[Lannom 2022]], we provide a brief summary of each:
+As these documents clarify the future aims and focus of FAIR Digital Objects [[Lannom 2022b]], we provide a brief summary of each:

 **FAIR Digital Object Overview and Specifications** [[Anders 2023]] is a comprehensive overview of FAIR Digital Object specifications listed below.
 It serves as a primer that introduces FDO concepts and the remaining documents.
 It is accompanied by an FDO Glossary [[Broeder 2022a]].